GoogleCloudPlatform/retail-data-to-ai-workshop/03-lab-manuals/Module_21_Demand_Planner_Agent.md

 ![README](../04-images/M21-DI-2.png)
 <br><br>

+#### 2.3.
+Browse the insights generated

- 4. Browse the tables and dataset to ensure completion of the scans
+Browse the tables and dataset to ensure completion of the scans

 ![README](../04-images/M21-DI-3.png)
 <br><br>